Case Study / Research · Strategy · Mixed Methods

 Measurement framework established

-The study became the baseline for an ongoing measurement programme — giving the team a repeatable methodology to track experience improvements over time.
+The study became the baseline for an ongoing measurement programme — a repeatable methodology to track experience improvements over time.

 Reflection